 In this article, we would cover the difference between find and locate command-line utilities in Ubuntu.
 We have already discussed these two in previous articles.
-Follow the links below, if you want to know about find and locate –
+To know about find and locate –

 Both of these commands are mainly used to find location of files.
 As we were writing the above two articles, we thought of few differences which separate the two.
 And, this would enable a user to make an informed decision.
 Both of these commands have got their share of pros and cons.
 We try to cover as much as we can next.